jacobwarduk/burfield-dev-test/README.md

 ### Adding Twitter Authentication ###
+Twitter authentication is required to display the 'latest tweet' in the footer and elsewhere.

-1. Create a new Twitter application.
+1. Create a new Twitter application at [https://apps.twitter.com](https://apps.twitter.com).
+If you need help, follow the instructions at [http://www.ning.com/help/?p=4955](http://www.ning.com/help/?p=4955).

 2. Set the environment variables.

-Create a file named `.env` in the root directory of the application containing:
+Create a file named `.env` in the root directory of the application containing your Twitter authentication details:

     TWITTER_CONSUMER_KEY = YourConsumerKey
     TWITTER_CONSUMER_SECRET = YourConsumerSecret